 Cusco’s Rainbow Mountain has recently become one of the most popular adventure trails.
-The Rainbow Mountain Route is Peru’s second-most visited tourist destination after the enigmatic Inca citadel of Machu Picchu.
+The Rainbow Mountain Route is Peru’s second-most-visited tourist destination after the enigmatic Inca citadel of Machu Picchu.
 Visit the Rainbow Mountain Trail for one of the most stunning photos south of Cusco, known locally as Winikunca, or the Mountain of the Seven Colors.

 The tourist route is a must for hikers or visitors enjoying the unique and colorful scenery of the rugged mountains deep in the Andes and Ausangate.
 It only takes 70 minutes of hiking to see Mother Nature’s remarkable beauty show or to go horseback riding for 50 minutes.